 We live in a world where the demand for a high standard of food generates a large volume of surplus and waste.
 At the same time, an increasing number of people in our society are experiencing food poverty.
 Food for Good aims to eradicate food waste and make a positive impact on the environment, simply by turning waste into value.

 The project began through personal experience – witnessing how much surplus food was thrown away at the end of every day at just one bakery.
-In order to try tackle the twin issues of food wastage and food poverty with a ‘real world’ applied outcome, three students negotiated working collaboratively as part of their final year degree studies.
-Collectively they looked at the core problem of how to redistribute from restaurants and shops to people who could make good use of it.
+In order to try to tackle the twin issues of food wastage and food poverty with a ‘real world’ applied outcome, three students negotiated working collaboratively as part of their final year degree studies.
+Collectively, they looked at the core problem of how to redistribute unwanted food from restaurants and shops to people who could make good use of it.

 On the Graphic and Media Design BA, students are encouraged to use their own observations and experiences as a starting point for identifying design problems to solve.
-The course also has a strong ethical philosophy is reflected in the way that a number of students choose to approach self-initiated work.
+The course also has a strong ethical philosophy which is reflected in the ways that students often choose to approach self-initiated work.

 When relevant, projects with potential are supported in making applications for funding and external support.
 This helps develop entrepreneurial skills, fosters a sense of ambition for the work and encourages the application of visual communication skills to the presentation of ideas in a professional context.